KDCube is built around apps

 Buildable React/Vite Widgets

-New widget apps should be source folders declared per alias under ui.web_app_widgets.
+New widget apps should be source folders declared per alias under ui.widgets.
 The descriptor should pass the loader output destination through the standard placeholder, and the widget build config must consume it as an environment value:

 ui: